 How Can I Dispose of Old Gas?

 Absolutely do not get rid of your old gas by pouring it into the dirt behind your garage or the drain on the street, it’s harmful to the environment and to us.
-To learn how to remove gas from your vehicle and how to properly dispose of your old gas, read The Drive’s full report, How To Dispose of Old Gas.
+To learn how to remove gas from your vehicle with a fuel transfer pump and how to properly dispose of your old gas, read The Drive’s full report, How To Dispose of Old Gas.

 You’ve got questions, The Drive has answers!